top of page

 Description:

-The pooja involves:
+The pooja includes the following:

-1. Invoking Lord Ganesha and Goddess Parvati for blessings
+1. Invoking Lord Ganesha and Goddess Parvati for blessings.

-4. Offering flowers, fruits, and sweets to the deities
+4. Offering flowers, fruits, and sweets to the deities.

-5. Family members and women relatives bless the bride for happiness, prosperity, and a harmonious married life
+5. Family members and women relatives bless the bride for happiness, prosperity, and a harmonious married life.

 Importance: